Chetank99/patch_foraging_paradigm_touch/README.md

 | **`9`** | **Reward Display Start** | On-screen berry harvest text (e.g., `+6.50`) becomes visible. |
 | **`6`** | **Trial End** | Delivered at the conclusion of feedback display or travel animation right before ITI. |

+A Sample video of a version with lesser number of trials (which can be configured from the ML logic) [is available here](https://drive.google.com/file/d/1YZ5vm8QCidHAOpAiM7z-eqIpjk7OfIRx/view?usp=sharing)

 ---

 ## A paper from Arjun Ramakrishnan having a similar paradigm: